MSME Characteristics in Uganda Infographic, 2017

 To take this forward financial institution have been challenged to innovate financial products for affordable private schools which experts say have a huge but untapped revenue growth potential for lenders.

 A new report by the Bill & Melinda Gates Foundation warns that the 2013 Sustainable Development Goals (SDG) targets will not be achieved based on the current course of action by world leaders.
 One of the SDG goals is achieving 100% access to the electrical grid.
-The 2014 Africa Energy Outlook showed that more than 620 million people in sub-Saharan Africa […]

 The financial services industry – banks, mobile network operators, insurance providers and others – have historically sought to work independently in achieving their profitability goals.
 With the recent global and regional influx of Fintechs – companies that leverage technology and innovation to compete in the financial services marketplace – this industry is getting significantly more competitive.
 Working collaboratively with fintechs, these bigger and more traditional financial services providers stand to improve their ability to respond to established and emerging challenges to growing their customer numbers and improving their bottomline performance.

 Can my money ever be safe?
 Can I trust the bank to keep my money safe?
 I am sure at some point in your life you have asked yourself these questions when deciding where to keep your money.
 Five out of every ten adult Ugandans keep their money at home in a “safe place”.
 Only 5 out of 100 adult Ugandans actually keep their money in a commercial bank.

 Agents are optimistic about the business, with the majority seeing themselves continuing as an agent in one year’s time according to the survey report published today by Financial Sector Deepening Uganda and The Helix Institute of Digital Finance.

 Chattels refer to “someone’s possessions, not including any houses or land that they own.”
 These can be items of movable personal property, such as furniture, livestock or vehicles.
 When accessing credit in Uganda, in most cases the borrower is required to advance collateral either in form of a title of undeveloped land or already existing real estate property.
 This applies to both individuals and companies accessing capital from financial institutions.
 So chattels open up access credit to a whole other section of society.